Whitehaven: Town planning

 Whitehaven was, with Falmouth, the first post-medieval new planned town in England.
 It is the most complete example of planned Georgian architecture in Europe and there are over 170 listed buildings.
 Whitehaven's planned layout was with streets in a right-angled grid which it is thought was imitated by the new towns of the American Colonies, with which there were strong trade links.

 Although Sir Christopher Lowther initially purchased Whitehaven it was his son, Sir John Lowther, 2nd Baronet, who was responsible for its growth and development.
 Sir John acquired a market charter in 1660 for the town, but the urban expansion did not start until the 1680s when he laid out a spacious rectangular grid of streets to the north east of the existing tiny hamlet.

 Sir John specified that the houses were "to be three storeys high, not less than 28 feet from the street level to the square of the side walls, the windows of the first and second storeys to be transomed and the same, together with the doors to be of hewn stone."
 Ample provision was made for gardens.

 One block was left vacant for a new church and in 1694 another site was given for a Presbyterian chapel.
 Most of the streets were relatively narrow, about ten yards, but the principal thoroughfare, Lowther Street, which ran through the town centre from the Lowther family residence to the waterfront, was 16 yards wide.
 The old St Nicholas chapel was demolished in 1693 to make way for Lowther Street, and its materials used to build a new school.

 Whitehaven Castle was built in 1769 for Sir John Lowther as his private residence at the end of Lowther Street, replacing an earlier building destroyed by fire.
 In 1924, the Earl of Lonsdale sold Whitehaven Castle to Herbert Wilson Walker, a local industrialist.
 Walker donated the building to the people of West Cumberland, along with £20,000 to convert it into a hospital to replace the old Whitehaven Infirmary at Howgill Street, which was established in 1830.

+In 1964, Whitehaven was identified as one of 51 gem towns by the Council for British Archaeology due to the historic quality of the town environment.